jodesarro/tabdat-library/README.md

-# Tabdat library: A set of C++ functions for dealing with tabular numeric data files
+# TABdat library: A set of C++ functions for dealing with tabular numeric data files

 <p align="right"><a href="README.pt-br.md">Leia em português (br)</a></p>